Choosing between Medigap Plan F and G

 Keep in mind that the price gap between Plan F and Plan G will vary.
 The prices you are quoted will differ depending on the insurance company and your personal details.

-On a national scale, Medigap Plan G is still less expensive than Plan F, but premiums can vary widely depending on the insurance company and the state in which you live.
+On a national scale, Medigap Plan G is less expensive than Plan F, but premiums can vary widely depending on the insurance company and the state in which you live.

 Despite the fact that Medigap Plan G can potentially save Medicare beneficiaries hundreds of dollars per year, more people choose Plan F compared to Plan G.